 Having an egress window installed in your basement is highly important when it comes to raising the value of your home.
 It is vital to have if your basement is going to be a livable space being up to code.
-If you’re debating whether or not to have an egress window replacement done, read on.
+If you’re debating whether or not to have a basement egress window replacement done, read on.

 What Is An Egress Window?

-Do I Need an Egress Window?
+Do I Need An Egress Window In My Basement?

-Pros and Cons of an Egress Window
+Pros and Cons Of Basement Egress Windows

 Watch These Tips for Advice on Interviewing Window Companies: